TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 # setTimeout vs requestAnimationFrame

 React-window uses a [utility function](https://github.com/bvaughn/react-window/blob/master/src/timer.js) based on a [gist from 2010](https://gist.github.com/joelambert/1002116#file-requesttimeout-js) that emulates the `setTimeout` interface using `requestAnimationFrame`.
 When the code is called back from `requestAnimationFrame` it checks whether enough time has elapsed and if not calls `requestAnimationFrame` again.
-Effectively, it's replaced a single call of `setTimeout` with a busy-wait loop.
+Effectively, it's replaced a single call to `setTimeout` with a busy-wait loop.

 Why bother?
 All the comment on the gist says is "for better performance".

-`requestAnimationFrame` was introduced around this time as a better way of implementing animations than using `setTimeout`.
+`requestAnimationFrame` was introduced around this time, as a better way of implementing animations than using `setTimeout`.
 The problem with `setTimeout` is that you don't know how fast frames are being rendered.
 You need to make the timeout interval short enough that you don't miss a frame but not so short that you're wasting cycles and hurting battery life by running too often.
 Using `requestAnimationFrame` is clearly better.
 You get called once before each frame is rendered, so you do exactly the right amount of work.

 However, in this case, we're not implementing an animation.
 We actually want a timeout.

 The other improvement that `requestAnimationFrame` brings is that it doesn't fire on inactive tabs.
 There are no wasted cycles animating something that isn't visible.
 But we're not animating!
 The scroll end timeout is only active while the user is scrolling.
 You can't scroll on an inactive tab.

 Since `requestAnimationFrame` was released, `setTimeOut` implementations have been updated to reduce the rate at which they fire on inactive tabs.
 Which turns out to be the [reason](https://github.com/bvaughn/react-virtualized/pull/742) for using requestAnimationFrame.